 War and Peace Memorial Exhibition Center 戰爭和平紀念公園主題館

 Located at the back of Houwo Village, the War Memorial Peace Park displays weaponry, strongholds, and military tunnels.
-Entrance to the war museum is free, and it is the best place to understand the war history of Matsu.
+Entrance to the war museum is free, and it is the best place to understand the history of the war in Matsu.
 (Read More…)

 War and Peace Memorial Park 戰爭和平紀念公園